 Keep all your original documentation in a waterproof casing.
 Keep these copies somewhere near you, so you can access them quickly when you need them.

 3. Packing essentials

 In this day and age technology is something unavoidable.
-It can be your camera or laptop but be sure that you carry charging sources.
+It can be your travel video camera or laptop but be sure that you carry charging sources.

 I find it best traveling with universal adapters and USB cables so that I can plug-in in different sockets I find along the way.

-Other essentials that will make your journey comfortable includes a backpack with padded straps, plastic bags to hold things, multipurpose shoes, maps, durable light source, clothes with hidden pockets, toiletries, safety whistle and medication.
+Other essentials that will make your journey comfortable include a backpack with padded straps, plastic bags to hold things, multipurpose shoes, maps, durable light source, clothes with hidden pockets, toiletries, safety whistle and first aid kit.